AdamKyle/flare/README.md

 # Kingdoms

+> ## ATTN!
+>
+> This is a planned feature how ever the game may launch with out it for the initial
+> alpha phase 1.

 - Start off with a predefined kingdom on a giant map that can have over 250 thousand kingdoms!
 - Grow your kingdoms, store your gold, rule over other kingdoms in a time based way.
 - Start or Join a clan, conquer the map and farm the plundered villages for scraps of resources.